JWG via DTN 15 January 2023 JT and Rae have been reading the tar baby saga and are trying hard…

 The agreement also opens the power generation sector and permits energy utilities to compete for business across provincial lines.

 Andrew Coyne points out in No evidence that ‘Canada works’ in new internal free trade deal that “it only appears worthwhile within the bizarro world of federal-provincial relations, and the strange assumptions on which it operates:

 • that we should rather be amazed that trade within the same country has been so far liberalized, rather than that it should have been so restricted in the first place;

-• and most particularly, that the business of ensuring there is a single market within a single country should be left to negotiations between its constituent parts, as if between sovereign states, rather than simply enforced by the federal government, as part of its normal duties.”
+• and most particularly, that the business of ensuring there is a single market within a single country should be left to negotiations between its constituent parts, rather than simply enforced by the federal government, as part of its normal duties.”

 He has a point – or several.

 Guillaume Lavoie: La révolution des Uber et Airbnb n’est pas juste «une mode»

 (La Presse) La prolifération des plateformes d’échanges pairs à pairs telles que Airbnb et Uber exacerbe fréquemment la position des chantres du libre-échange et des tenants du statu quo.
 Or, la solution se trouverait plutôt entre les deux et il importe d’y adhérer rapidement, croit Guillaume Lavoie.

 Guillaume Lavoie est plutôt bien placé pour en discuter.
 Alors que le débat sur Uber faisait rage dans la métropole, celui-ci est devenu en juin dernier l’auteur du premier règlement municipal au Canada pour encadrer et permettre le partage des espaces privés, soit les stationnements, l’entreposage privé et les espaces pour l’agriculture urbaine.